Peel, chop, dice. Heat on, pan on, olive oil on.

 My dear, learning never stops in the world of food.
 And that’s the beauty of it!

 Internships or apprenticeships are great at providing invaluable real-life exposure.
 You’ll get to learn from line cooks, sous chefs, executive chef, and even the maître d.
-This hands-on experience is essential for polishing your skills and building a network of industry connections.

 Now we’re getting there.

 Le Cordon Bleu has equipped you with the foundational skills needed to start off as an entry-level chef, or commis.
-From here on out, you’ll progress and refine your abilities to one day become a master chef!

 But for now, give your résumé a good brushing and start applying for jobs at local restaurants.

 Or make full use of our extensive international network of alumni and industry partners to land yourself a position.
-Work diligently and seize opportunities to advance to higher chef levels as they arise.

-Remember, don’t rush it.
-Enjoy the process.
 Spend some time in the fire, get roasted with sweat and tears, then come out cooking up a storm!

 After rocking your role as a junior chef or line cook, consider climbing up the career ladder further.

-Switching establishments is good for exposing yourself to diverse work cultures, different chef mentors, and operating models.
 Don’t be afraid to apply for a sous chef position.
 It’s a great step up, letting you work directly under a head chef and learn advanced techniques.

 After a few years of braving the flames and cooking your heart and soul out, you’ll find yourself ready to take on the responsibilities of a true head chef.